Smooth Flow Matching for Synthesizing Functional Data: Introduction

-The rest of this paper is organized as follows.
+The remainder of this paper is organized as follows.
 In Section~\ref{sec: copula functional data}, we introduce the copula flow framework for functional data.
-After a brief discussion of the notation, we introduce copula functional data in Section~\ref{sec: copula_fda}, discuss the continuous normalizing flow for functional data in Section~\ref{sec:functional-flow}, and examine the smoothness properties of continuous normalizing flow in Section~\ref{Sec: smooth}.
-We then propose the estimation of flows and data generation using SFM in Sections~\ref{sec: flow_matching} and~\ref{sec: SMO}, respectively focusing on fully observed and on sparse, irregularly observed functional data, with a demonstration of statistical consistency in Section~\ref{sec: con_smo}.
-In Section~\ref{sec:simu}, we perform an extensive simulation study comparing SFM with existing generative methods.
-Section~\ref{sec:real} applies SFM to synthetic trajectory data from electronic health record longitudinal data.
+After a discussion of notations, we define copula functional data in Section~\ref{sec: copula_fda}, discuss continuous normalizing flows for functional data in Section~\ref{sec:functional-flow}, and examine the smoothness properties of flow generation in Section~\ref{Sec: smooth}.
+We then present the estimation of flows and data generation using SFM in Sections~\ref{sec: flow_matching} and~\ref{sec: SMO}, respectively, focusing on fully observed and sparsely observed functional data, and demonstrate statistical consistency in Section~\ref{sec: con_smo}.
+In Section~\ref{sec:simu}, we conduct extensive simulation studies comparing SFM with existing generative methods.
+Section~\ref{sec:real} applies SFM to synthetic trajectory data from electronic health records.
 We conclude with a discussion in Section~\ref{sec:discussions}.
 The code is publicly available at \href{https://github.com/Jianbin-Tan/Smooth-Flow-Matching}{https://github.com/Jianbin-Tan/Smooth-Flow-Matching}.